iden3/docs/docs/README.md

 Those with the most delegations essentially become our representatives.
 Except unlike representative democracy, they are held accountable in real time.

+>A system like this addresses the uninformed voter issue that a direct democracy creates by allowing voters to allot their votes to experts in their fields.
+It also addresses the corruption issues of a representative democracy because citizens can rescind their vote from someone instantly, forcing delegates to vote in the best interest of their constituents.
+It is the best of both worlds that truly gives the power of influence to the voters.
+[Source](https://media.consensys.net/liquid-democracy-and-emerging-governance-models-df8f3ce712af)

 On top of this all votes are transparent and easily verifiable by anyone (whilst preserving anonymity).

 This sounds like a fair, transparent and corruption-free government... why haven't we implemented this before?

-Since there's no central government under this form of democracy, before we can implement such a system we need to figure out how to store and verify identities in a secure and decentralized way.
+Since there's no central government under this form of democracy, before we can implement such a system we first need to figure out how to store and verify identities in a secure, private, and decentralized way.

 We also need to ensure one person is not able to vote multiple times (what's known as a Sybil attack).

-The key is a voting protocol with a built in decentralized identity system  -- one that can resist Sybil attacks by requiring some basic verification and reputation for each user while still protecting their pseudonymous identity.
+The key is a voting protocol with a built in (privacy-preserving) decentralized identity system  -- one that can resist Sybil attacks by requiring some basic verification and reputation for each user while still protecting their pseudonymous identity.

-In other words, a decentralized identity system is the first big unlock that's needed to turn liquid democracy into a reality.
+In other words, decentralized identity is the first big unlock that's needed to turn liquid democracy into a reality.

 ## Contributing